 Can You Eat Water Sprite?

-Surprisingly this plant is a common delicacy in many places around the world including Madagascar and Vietnam.
+Surprisingly, Water Sprite plant is a common delicacy in many places around the world including Madagascar and Vietnam.
 However, you should not harvest any of the Water Sprite from your aquarium.

 Overall Water Sprite is a popular and desirable plant.
 Their naturally webbed leaves bring a wildness to all aquariums.
 Just remember that although they have simple care requirements, this plant does require strict observation.
 Their growth rate is highly influenced by light conditions.

 Water Sprite is a versatile plant that can transform a simple aquarium into a bright and natural-looking environment while providing shelter and foraging sites for a wide variety of fish.
 They make amazing live filters for nutrient-rich aquariums that struggle with algae growth.

 If you are looking for a bright aquatic plant with a wild feel then the Water Sprite should be your next plant.